sarahquigley/poetry/_posts/2007-04-04-each-day-is-a-plump-green-grape.markdown

 ---
 layout: post
-title: |
+title: |-
-excerpt: |
+excerpt: |-
   Each day is a plump green grape to be plucked and pressed
+excerpt_font_size: 3.5

 ---

 Each day is a